Ajbravoc/Ajbravoc/README.md

 - :pencil2: English teacher
 - 💻 I’m currently learning REACT, Node.JS and working on my coding skills.
 - :musical_note: I also love pushing myself to learn and enjoy different activities ouside the tech world, such us dancing and singing.
-- :sparkles: Fun fact: I have a :dog:
+- :sparkles: Fun fact: I have a :dog: and last but not least, I love singing and going to the gym!

 # Language and tools